 Ask for Reviews

-The first suggestion is to simply ask customers to leave feedback.
-People are more likely to bother with providing feedback if someone asks them to do it.
+The first suggestion is to ask customers to leave feedback simply.
+People are more likely to bother providing feedback if someone asks them to do it.

 For example, when someone receives an order confirmation in their email, you could include a link to a customer feedback page and kindly add a proposal to leave their thoughts.

 Reaching out to customers on social media could work as well, though some might find such requests annoying, so keep that in mind

 Prizes may be the best incentive for customers to leave detailed feedback.
 The stuff you give can range from various knick-knacks, such as full wrap print custom notebooks, custom t-shirts, and custom hoodies, to more solid goods, such as electronics or perfume.